-Stress is not an illness and it cannot be totally eliminated from our lives.
+Stress cannot be totally eliminated from our lives.
 However, mismanaged stress or ongoing stress over a period of time can lead to physical and/or psychological illnesses if it is not addressed.
 We can learn ways of understanding how stress affects us individually and find new ways of managing it effectively so as not to cause long term damage or burnout.
 The signs and symptoms of stress can be physical, behavioural, emotional and/or psychological.